vanmars/ahoy/README.md

 _No known bugs at this time._

 ## To Do/Improvements

-Monday Morning
-* Afternoon: Testing, testing, testing...and refactor
-* If Time: Add cloud animation on spash page, loading wheel animation on API page, (and possible confetti on win page)

 Tuesday Morning
 * Update data table visualization graph on README
 * Finalize README documentation
-* Misc cleanup/refactor
+* Misc cleanup/refactor/tests
+* If Time: Add cloud animation on spash page, loading wheel animation on API page, (and possible confetti on win page)
+Afternoon: Deploy

+Wednesday Morning
-Afternoon: Deploy and Prep for Presentation
+* Prep for presentation
+* Post summary to Discord Channel

 Post - Presentation
 * Create a drop-down menu for API search results